found a new home!

 Oskar's not suffering one bit -- this dog loves life!
 He plays with other dogs, romps, and does everything a normal dog his age would do.
 A mega-E dog placed in the agility nationals a few years ago, so we know with good care, they can lead very good lives.
 As long as his condition is manageable, and he's happy, we think he deserves a shot at the best life he can have.

-A completed adoption application, with vet and personal references, and a home check are required to apply to adopt.
-Applications are approved solely in the discretion of the RSGSR board of directors.
+A completed adoption application, with vet and personal references, and a home check are required to adopt Oskar.
+If you are interested in adopting Oskar, please fill out an adoption application.
+All adoptions are approved solely at the discretion of the RSGSR board of directors.